 A trip to the dentist often leaves your mouth feeling numb and your pockets significantly lighter.
 Unfortunately, dental procedures are often extremely expensive.
 Whether it is a quick filling or a more substantial toothy problem, you might need to come up with hundreds or even thousands of dollars.

-If you do not have dental insurance or an emergency fund to cover the cost, then you may feel unable to cover the cost.
+If you do not have dental insurance to cover the cost, then you may feel unable to cover the cost.
 Luckily, you have many ways to fund your dental emergency.

 We will dive into your many options below.